How charging printing and mailing fees effects your balance

 3. Collecting a payment from the patron

 Then the community will be charged all three fees.
-There are three seperate line items in the account.
+There are three separate line items in the account.

 If AGS is...